Annuity rate data updated daily

 What to look for before treating the rider as income

-Benefits Rider is the main income-rider entry returned for this product.
+Benefits Rider is the main income rider listed for this product.
 Rider terms can affect the tradeoff between future lifetime withdrawals, contract value, beneficiary value, and cost, so the exact state version and rider election should be confirmed before comparing it to annuitization or income-only contracts.

 • 1.2% rider fee